SabaLab/diffEnrich/README.md

 In this step we will use the *pathEnrich* function to identify KEGG pathways that are enriched (i.e. over-represented) based on two gene lists of interest.
 The ENTREZ gene IDs.
-User gene lists must also be charater vectors and be formatted as ENTREZ gene IDs.
+User gene lists must also be character vectors and be formatted as ENTREZ gene IDs.
 The *clusterProfiler* offers a nice function (*bitr*) that maps gene symbols and Ensembl IDs to ENTREZ gene IDs, and an example can be seen in their [vignette](https://yulab-smu.github.io/clusterProfiler-book/chapter5.html#supported-organisms).